withchris-kavia/bbfdm-public/docs/guide/libbbfdm-api-legacy.md

 # Deprecated/removed APIs and user defined datatypes

-To support new feature sometimes old APIs provided by libbbfdm-api library needs to be updated, this guide provides a better context to the migration.
+To support new feature sometimes old APIs provided by `libbbfdm-api-legacy` library needs to be updated, this guide provides a better context to the migration.

 Following table has APIs/datatypes which are now deprecated: